Differential Equations for Gaussian Statistical Models with Rational Maximum Likelihood Estimator: Examples of ML degree one varieties

 \section{Examples of ML degree one varieties}

-We conclude the paper with examples of ML degree one varieties; see Table~\ref{table:pde-examples} for an overview.
+We conclude the paper with examples of ML degree one varieties; see Table~\ref{table:pde-examples} for an overview. \resp{In some of these examples, we take the ML degree with respect to polynomials $F$ other than the determinant, but each can be turned into an example of a variety of ML degree one in the sense of~\cite{SU10}, by applying Proposition~\ref{prop:statistical}}.
 The first two rows of the table are graphical models examples from Section~\ref{sec: graphicalmodels}.
 We give one concrete example for each remaining row of Table~\ref{table:pde-examples}.

 The next three examples involve a smooth quadric $Q$.
 After fixing a basis, we write $Q(x) = x^\top A x$, where $x$ is a column vector and $A$ is an invertible symmetric matrix.
 For vectors $x$ and $y$, we define $A(x,y) \coloneqq x^\top Ay$, so $Q(x) = A(x,x)$.
 The dual quadric $Q^\vee$ is defined on the dual vector space.
 With respect to our choice of basis, we have $Q^\vee(\bu)=\bu A^{-1}\bu^\top$, where $\bu$ is a row vector.